juntinyeh/AWSWorkshop-20180620-CF-ALB-EC2/README.md

 ![AWS Workshop Series - responsefromCF](https://raw.githubusercontent.com/juntinyeh/AWSWorkshop-20180620-CF-ALB-EC2/master/images/responsefromCF.png)
   Which is the output from you ALB goes *through your CloudFront distribution*.

+* But wait, where was those missing headers?
+Where was those real-users' request information and headers?
+ - What you see on the page, is the request sent *from CloudFront to your Origin*
+ - What you sent to *CloudFront* can be logged if you turned on the access log in your distribution.

 ------

 ### Step 5: